DigitalSerpent/DigitalSerpent/README.md

 </table>

 ## 💫 About Me:
+· 🎓 NUST MISIS Student
-Hello!
-I'm a student currently focused on mastering Python and improving my English.
-Here, I will be sharing my journey into IT:<br><br>· 🐍 Writing code in Python: from simple scripts to learning projects<br>· 🔍 Actively seeking internships and interesting tasks to apply my knowledge<br>· 📚 Learning algorithms and data structures<br>· 🗣️ Improving my English to read documentation and communicate with the community
+· 🐍 Writing code in Python: from simple scripts to learning projects · 📚 Learning algorithms and data structures
+· 🗣️ Improving my English to read documentation and communicate with the community

 ## 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)